theislab/devVI/README.md

 ## Installation

 You need to have Python 3.10 or newer installed on your system.
-If you don't have Python installed, we recommend installing [Mambaforge][].
+If you don't have Python installed, we recommend installing [uv][].

 There are several alternative options to install devVI: